 why become a freemason

 Being a Freemason means something different for every member.
-However, there are four key reasons to join us, founded on our four guiding principles of integrity, friendship, respect and charity.
+However, there are four key reasons to join us, founded on our four guiding principles of integrity, friendship, respect and service.

 As Freemasons, we’re focused on building ourselves as people of integrity.
 When faced with a choice in life, this means learning how to take the right path, not necessarily the easiest path.